Rossini Petite Messe Solennelle - Cardiff Cathedral

 Recital & Concert Stage

 Erin thrives on the concert stage and in recitals.
-Erin was a finalist in the Recital Prize at the David Clover Festival of Voice in 2019, and has been invited to perform with their sponsors, Dore Male Voice Choir.
-Other professional gala engagements include the British Embassy in Romania for Her Majesty the Queen’s 90th Birthday Celebrations, the Virginia McKenna Born Free Foundation at Goodwood House, and the Savoy Hotel in London.
+Her gala engagements include the British Embassy in Romania for Her Majesty the Queen’s 90th Birthday Celebrations, the Virginia McKenna Born Free Foundation at Goodwood House, the Goodwood Revival, Goodwoof, and the Savoy Hotel in London.
+She has recently been appointed the Principal Soloist for the Goodwood Symphony Orchestra.
 Erin is a founding member of the Champagne Quartet, with whom she has performed with for the WNO Orchestra at St David’s Hall, and alongside Voces8.

 Oratorio

-In Oratorio, Erin made her debut stepping in for Catherine Bott, performing Pergolesi’s Stabat Mater at the last minute.
-She has performed the soprano solos in Mozart’s Requiem and virtuosic Mass in C Minor, Haydn’s Nelson Mass, Handel’s Messiah, Rossini’s Petite Messe Solenelle, and the world premiere of Ian Lawson’s One World Cantata at Llandaff Cathedral.
-Erin’s Oratorio highlights include performing Jenkins’ Armed Man soprano solos at Chichester Cathedral, Palestrina at the Museo San Columbano in Bologna in their Baroque Suite with period instruments, Mozart’s Exsultate Jubilate with the Orpheus Sinfonia, and Byrd at the Vatican in Rome.
+In Oratorio, Erin made her debut stepping in for Catherine Bott, performing Pergolesi’s Stabat Mater.
+Her Oratorio repertoire includes Mozart’s Requiem, Alleluia, and Mass in C Minor, Haydn’s Nelson Mass, Handel’s Messiah, Rossini’s Petite Messe Solenelle, Poulenc’s Gloria, Mendelssohn’s Hymn of Praise, Pslam 42, and Hear My Prayer, and the world premiere of Ian Lawson’s One World Cantata at Llandaff Cathedral.
+Erin’s international Oratorio highlights include performing Palestrina at the Museo San Columbano in Bologna in their Baroque Suite with period instruments, Rossini in the Duomo in Florence, and Byrd at the Vatican in Rome.

-As the first ever recipient of the Cooper Hall Emerging Artists Bursary Award, Erin performed the roles of Zerlina (Don Giovanni) with assistant director at Royal Opera House and director at WNO, Greg Eldridge, and Mimi (La Boheme) for the editor of Opera Now, Ashutosh Khandekar.
-Cooper Hall commissioned Erin to write and perform a new one-woman piece of operatic theatre, called “On a High Note”.
-The performance thrilled audiences at the 2019 Edinburgh Fringe, to 5* acclaim, and toured the UK before the Covid-19 pandemic.
+As the first recipient of the Cooper Hall Emerging Artists Bursary Award, Erin performed the role of Zerlina (Don Giovanni) with assistant director at Royal Opera House and director at WNO, Greg Eldridge, and M(La Boheme) for the editor of Opera Now.
+Cooper Hall commissioned her to write and perform a new piece of operatic theatre, called “On a High Note”.
+The performance thrilled audiences at the 2019 Edinburgh Fringe, to 5* acclaim, and toured the UK before the pandemic.